nousr/koi/README.md

 :warning: (Under Construction)
 - **TLDR; have the libraries installed, a cuda gpu, and run the server.**
 - I will update this repository with an official `requirements` list to aid in the installation process.
-For now, though it may require some previous knowledge to get working!
+For now, though it may require some previous knowledge/tinkering to get working!

 ## Inference 🖌️
 This part is easy!
-- Step 1: Create a new canvas that is **512pxx512px** and make a **single-layer** sketch *(note: these are temporary restrictions)*.
+- Step 1: Create a new canvas that is **512 x 512** (px) in size and make a **single-layer** sketch *(note: these are temporary restrictions)*.
 - Step 2: Fill out the prompt field in the `koi` panel (default location is somewhere on the right of your screen).
 - Step 3: Make any additional changes you would like to the inference parameters (strength, steps, etc)
 - Step 4: Copy and paste your server's endpoint to the associated field
 - Step 5: Click `dream`!

+## FAQ ❔

+- ***What does `koi` stand for?***
+  - *Krita Open(source) Img2Img: While support for StableDiffusion is first, the goal is to have this plug-in be compatible with any model!*
+- ***Why the client/server setup?***
+  - *The goal is to make this as widely available as possible.
+The server can be run anywhere with a GPU (i.e. colab) and allow those with low-powered hardware to still use the plug-in!*
 ---

 # TODO:
 - [ ] Refactor code
+- [ ] Add DreamStudio API support
 - [ ] Add CI
 - [ ] Improve documentation
 - [ ] Add support for arbitrary canvas size & selection-based img2img